satoru-takeuchi/elkdat/README.md

 $
 ```

-Let's login to test VM to confirm whether it works correctly.
+Let's login to the test VM to confirm whether it works correctly.

 ```
 $ ./login
 ...
 vagrant@localhost:~$ uname -r
-5.0.0-ktest
+5.13.0-ktest
 vagrant@localhost:~$
 ```

-Finally we restarts the previous (probably the distro's) kernel.
+We can boot the previous (probably the distribution's) kernel.

 ```
 vagrant@localhost:~$ exit